ethanrobevans/ethanrobevans.github.io/cv.md

 ## Currently

-Ethan is a Mechanical Product Engineer at Tosoh Quartz in Beaverton, OR.
-He has a passion for computationally aided mechanical design and enjoys using that to improve and innovate in his work.
+I am Mechanical Design Engineer with a passion for computer aided design.
+A former Gonzaga University graduate, I am working for Tosoh Quartz in Portland, OR developing high-precision glassblowing processes for quartzware in the semiconductor industry.

 ## Education